 - The situation is different in metals, where the conduction band is not completely filled.
-Due to strong reflection, one can have absorption only within a thin surface layer, which can nevertheless be substantial in certain wavelength regions.
+Due to strong reflection, one can have light absorption only within a thin surface layer, which can nevertheless be substantial in certain wavelength regions.
 The absorption properties can also depend on the roughness of the surface, and are sometimes intentionally modified by nano-structuring.

 There are also many cases where a material contains some absorbing dopant while the host material itself exhibits only negligible absorption.
 This is the case for solid-state (doped-insulator) gain media.

 Extrinsic Absorption Processes

 - There can be ionic impurities which introduce absorption based on electronic transitions.
 These are usually either rare earth or transition metal materials.
 Depending on the type of elements (Cr, Cu or Fe), their charge state and their chemical environment (ligands), their absorption spectra can be quite different.
 Absorption lines in the visible spectral range lead to a color appearance if the absorption is strong enough.

 - Similarly, semiconductor nanocrystals can lead to absorption, in that case related to interband transitions for photon energies above the bandgap energy.
 Such semiconductor nano crystals are often formed only in a secondary heat treatment, the details of which can substantially influence the absorption features.

 - Metallic nanoparticles also introduce absorption, apart from scattering.